jamedeus/micropython-smarthome/CLI/readme.md

 ## Setup

-Dependencies can be installed using pipenv (less conventient), or the whole package can be installed as a global CLI tool.
+Dependencies can be installed using pipenv (less convenient), or the whole package can be installed as a global CLI tool.

 ### Global installation